-Perfect Whole Wheat Sandwich Bread in the Bread Machine
+Perfect Whole Wheat Bread Machine Recipe

 So after months of experimenting, I am thrilled to finally have a homemade bread recipe to share.
 And while this recipe comes out just right 9 times out of 10, I’ve learned that things can’t always be “perfect” when it comes to baking bread machine recipes.